WorldFactory/QQ/README.md

 # QQ
-QQ is a small software to save shortcuts to the commands you use the most during your developments.
+QQ is a small software to save shortcuts of the commands you use the most during your developments.

+## Disclamer

+Warning, QQ is not a library, QQ is a software in its own right.
+It can not be installed directly in your project, it must be installed at a lower level of your application.

+Its purpose is to be the keystone of your development environment.

 ## Installation